rails/rails/guides/source/asset_pipeline.md

 config.assets.js_compressor = :uglifier
 ```

-Note that `config.assets.compress` must be set to `true` to enable JavaScript compression

 NOTE: You will need an [ExecJS](https://github.com/sstephenson/execjs#readme) supported runtime in order to use `uglifier`.
 If you are using Mac OS X or Windows you have a JavaScript runtime installed in your operating system.
 Check the [ExecJS](https://github.com/sstephenson/execjs#readme) documentation for information on all of the supported JavaScript runtimes.

+NOTE: The config.assets.compress initialization option is no longer used in Rails 4 to enable either CSS or JavaScript compression.
+Setting it will have no effect on the application.
+Instead, setting 'config.assets.css_compressor' and 'config.assets.js_compressor' will control compression of CSS and JavaScript assets.

 ### Using Your Own Compressor